dustinpfister/blog_posts/_posts/js-function-expression.md

 ## 4 - Using a function expression as an object

-So functions are a kind of object in javaScript, so they can be used just like plain old objects.
+So functions are a kind of object in javaScript, so they can be used just like plain old objects on top of functions.
+So it is possible to create a function as an expression, and then attach additional static functions to the object that is returned.
+This is often used as a way to define what the public API of a module should be by making it so that the module returns a main function of some kind, but then also has all kinds of static methods and properties attached to what is returned bu the module also.

 ```js
 var foo = function () {